Views: 1

 در تحیر جمله سرگردان شدند باز از نوعی دگر حیران شدند

-When they suddenly looked at these thirty birds
+When they looked at these thirty birds, suddenly

-no doubt those thirty birds were the same Simorgh
+no doubt those thirty birds were the Simorgh

 In amazement all were lost

-Their gazes passed from one to the other, the Simorgh, whose name means “thirty birds”, reflected their own image back to them, and they were stunned.
-They were no longer amazed by the new life they had received, once purified, but they were amazed, “dar tahayyur”, contemplating the Simorgh’s gaze, in which they saw themselves.
-This is an important step, to see each other, in the eyes and through the eyes of the one who gave us life, in a splendor that only he can see, for often our eyes see only our miseries and imperfections, and when we turn to others we see their faults.
-But here the Creator’s gaze is revealed to them, and this causes amazement.
+Their gazes passed from one to the other, the Simorgh, whose name means “thirty birds”, sent back to them their own image, and they were stunned.
+They were no longer amazed by the new life they had received, once purified, but they were in amazement, “dar tahayyur”, contemplating the Simorgh’s gaze, in which they saw themselves.
+This is an important stage, to see each other, in the eyes and through the eyes of the one who gave us life, in a splendor that only he can see, for often our eyes see only our miseries and imperfections, and when we turn to others we see their faults.
+But here the Creator’s gaze is revealed to them, he illuminates each one of them of a new light and this causes amazement.

 خویش را دیدند سیمرغ تمام بود خود سیمرغ سی مرغ مدام